 We need to continue to tell the world about Jesus and how amazing he truly is but in the process we can’t look and act like the world.

 That has been my problem more than once.
 I have known that I loved God since February 17, 2001.
 I have known that God changed my life, that Jesus freed me from so much, and that God had more for me than I could imagine.
 But I also know that sin is fun and enjoyable and satisfying…for a time.
 Things that satisfy my flesh, my desires, my emotions, my…MY…my.
 I have the wrong perspective.
 If I live my life with my as the focus, then I am terribly misguided.
 My life is only mine because of Him and my life needs to be a reflection of what he has done.
 The Bible is very very clear on certain things…on those black and white issues; live as best as you can to abide by those things.
-This is where legalism isn’t necessarily bad.
-Some things are black and white.
-Don’t be a hypocrite.
+Live holy by learning to live as someone who belongs to Christ.
+Live to honor him.
 If you say you love God, live according to his Word.
-On the areas not so specifically mentioned, take it with grace and study to see what God’s Word might say as much as possible and pray to find your peace with the rest.
-But please do not, DO NOT, cherry-pick the Bible for what you want to be true and ignore the rest.
+On the areas not so specifically mentioned in scripture (not black and white), take it with grace and study to see what God’s Word might say as much as possible and pray to find peace with the rest.
+But please do not cherry-pick the Bible for what you want to be true and ignore the rest.
 Study and learn the Word.
 Then do what it says.
 If in doubt, ask yourself, “does this please God?”
 Life is hard and there will be plenty of times where we will each make mistakes and fail to sin and selfishness.
 Don’t just give up because you fail.
 But keep getting yourself back to God’s Word, in prayer, and live as best as you can every day to reflect God’s love, God’s truth, and live differently in a world that hasn’t met Jesus yet.
 Strive to be holy.
 Because maybe, just maybe, through you someone might encounter Jesus.